Firmware-Action

 }

-The config are split by type (coreboot
+The configuration is split by type (coreboot

 , linux